rackerlabs/rs-heat-docs/shared-ip.rst

 =============

-You can use the Rackspace shared IP resource (SharedIP) and AssociateSharedIP resources to create a shared IP address and assoicate the shared IP address with two or more virtual server instances.
+You can use the Rackspace shared IP resource (SharedIP) and AssociateSharedIP resources to create a shared IP address and associate the shared IP address with two or more virtual server instances.

+.. _setup-process:

 Setup process
 -------------